amethyst/rustrogueliketutorial/book/src/chapter_2.md

 gs.ecs.register::<Renderable>();
 ```

 What this does is it tells our `World` to take a look at the types we are giving it, and do some internal magic to create storage systems for each of them.
-Specs has made this easy; so long as it implemenets `Component`, you can put anything you like in as a component!
+Specs has made this easy; so long as it implements `Component`, you can put anything you like in as a component!

 ## Creating entities